 Apple made the large screen 12.9-inch iPad Pro to travel.
 It may not be as portable as the 9.7 or 10.5-inch iPads, but the bigger display makes up for that.
-It is fast becoming my first choice travelling computer1.
+It is fast becoming an alternative to a laptop.

 The 12.9-inch screen on the second generation iPad Pro is tough.
 Even so, there is no point taking chances.
 What is the best way to keep it from damage?